surfstudio/surf-flutter-app-template/README.md

 The rules for branches, commits, and pull requests are the same as for a project repository workflow and explained [below](#workflow-in-a-repository).

+## One more thing

+> [!IMPORTANT]
+> If you find that some information or code in the template is outdated or found errors, do not be lazy and make a change request in the [template repository](https://github.com/surfstudio/surf-flutter-app-template).
+Thank you.

 # Application name

 > [!IMPORTANT]